DSLs-for-HPC/DSLs-for-HPC.github.io/_tabs/policies.md

 ### Item Weight
 - Participation 25%
-    - 2 points per class: 1 point for attendance, and 1 point for contributing to the discussion.
+    - 1 point per class, please contribute to the discussion.
+You may skip up to 3 classes, if needed, without penalty.
 - Assignments 25%
     - To support learning during homework excercises, I am allowing one homework resubmission, due one week after the graded homework has been returned.
 - Project 50%